What are the main health benefits of drinking water?

 How do I know if I’m getting enough water?

 A good way to determine is how clear your urine is.
 It should be a pale yellow or clear color.
-Signs of dehydration include headache, constipation, dizziness, fatigue, dark/strong smelling urine.
+Signs of dehydration include headache, constipation, dizziness, fatigue, and dark or strong-smelling urine.

 How does getting enough water affect my health?

 It is very important to your health.
 It keeps you hydrated.
 When you don’t get enough, you can become dehydrated, get headaches and dizziness.
 It depresses your immune system.
 People who drink coffee, pop, anything with caffeine in it, should add an extra glass of water for every one caffeinated beverage.

 How can getting too little water negatively affect my health?

 In women who aren’t pregnant, especially with the summer months coming, you can suffer heatstroke or heat exhaustion.
 And then if you are a runner or you’re very active, you’ll get muscle cramps more easily.
 People can also pass out easily.

 Can drinking too much water be a bad thing?

 Yes.
 Water toxicity can occur when you drink a large amount in a short period of time, so try to spread your water intake out throughout the day.
 It decreases the amount of sodium in your body and causes your cells to overfill and swell.